sourcecode347/anti-browser-ddos-protection/README.md

    - Set the **Time Window** in seconds (e.g., 60 seconds).
    - Set the **Maximum Requests (Excluded Bots)** (e.g., 100 requests per minute).
    - Set the **Log Expires (Days)** (e.g., 5 days) for automatic cleanup of logs.
    - Add **Excluded Bots** (User Agents, one per line, e.g., Googlebot, Bingbot).
+Export to .txt or import from .txt to append new entries (duplicates are removed).
    - Add **Bot IP Ranges** (trusted IP ranges in CIDR format, one per line, e.g., 66.249.64.0/19).
-Duplicates are automatically removed on save.
+Export to .txt or import from .txt to append new entries (duplicates are removed).
 Update every 6 months (next update: March 2026).
    - Add **Blocked Bots (User Agents)** (e.g., MJ12bot, SemrushBot, DotBot) to block malicious bots immediately.
+Export to .txt or import from .txt to append new entries (duplicates are removed).
    - Set **Blocks Before Ban** (e.g., 30 blocks) and **Ban Duration** (e.g., 24 hours).
 4. Test the rate limiting by sending multiple requests (e.g., refreshing a page rapidly) using a subscriber account or non-logged-in IP to ensure blocking works.
 5. Test suspicious bot detection by sending requests with a bot User Agent (e.g., Googlebot) from an unverified IP.
 6. Test blocked bot detection by sending requests with a blocked User Agent (e.g., MJ12bot) to verify immediate blocking and logging.
 7. Test high traffic bot logging by sending over 100 requests per minute from a verified bot IP (e.g., Googlebot from a trusted IP range).
+8. Test export functionality by clicking "Export to TXT" for **Excluded Bots**, **Bot IP Ranges**, and **Blocked Bots** to download .txt files.
+9. Test import functionality by uploading .txt files for **Excluded Bots**, **Bot IP Ranges**, and **Blocked Bots** to append new entries without duplicates.
-8. Test log expiration by setting **Log Expires (Days)** to a low value (e.g., 1 day), generating log entries, and checking if they are automatically removed after the specified time.
+10. Test log expiration by setting **Log Expires (Days)** to a low value (e.g., 1 day), generating log entries, and checking if they are automatically removed after the specified time.
-9. Check the **Blocked IPs Log**, **Banned IPs Log**, and **High Traffic Excluded Bots Log** sections in the admin panel to view logs (including User Agent) with auto-refresh every 30 seconds and clear them if needed.
+11. Check the **Blocked IPs Log**, **Banned IPs Log**, and **High Traffic Excluded Bots Log** sections in the admin panel to view logs (including User Agent) with auto-refresh every 30 seconds and clear them if needed.
 Daily charts are displayed above the Blocked IPs Log for visual statistics.
-10. Ensure the WordPress timezone (Settings > General > Timezone) is set correctly (e.g., `Europe/Athens` for Greece) for accurate timestamp display.
+12. Ensure the WordPress timezone (Settings > General > Timezone) is set correctly (e.g., `Europe/Athens` for Greece) for accurate timestamp display.

 == Frequently Asked Questions ==